builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

-- Our issue is stark-the compiler does not allow us to access private methods because the are by definition private.
+- Our issue is stark-the compiler does not allow us to access private methods because they are by definition private.
 What we need is a public API to create unit tests from, but we do not want to change our method from private to public because we would be exposing a method that was not intended to be exposed.

 ---